 Children's growth in all developmental areas is routinely assessed in an on-going manner.
-Appropriate assessments of children are used for program and curricular planning and implementation, communicating with parents, and identification of children with special needs.
+Appropriate assessment of children are used for program and curricular planning and implementation, communicating with parents, and identification of children with special needs.

-\boldsymbol{j} Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 3.7.a.
+Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 3.7.a.
 The program has written policies and systematic procedures which are followed by all personnel who interact with the children (teachers, aides, home visitors, therapists, etc.) that outline how child assessment and monitoring of progress is to be conducted and maintained.
 3.7.b.
 Program administration review assessment data (anecdotal notes, portfolio collections, etc.) regularly to ensure integrity of the information and that it is being collected on an on-going basis.

-Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 3.7.c.
-Children's growth across all developmental domains, children's specific goals and objectives (such as those in an IEP or IFSP) and the Arizona standard content areas is intentionally and routinely assessed through a variety of authentic methods conducted within the context of children's daily activities and routines. y II 3.7.d.
+3.7.c.
+Children's growth across all developmental domains, children's specific goals and objectives (such as those in an IEP or IFSP) and the Arizona standard content areas is intentionally and routinely assessed through a variety of authentic methods conducted within the context of children's daily activities and routines.
+3.7.d.
 Adults use multiple, authentic assessment methods in an on-going and routine manner to ensure reliability of information collected.
-Examples of effective, appropriate assessment include: observations of children interacting with others, collections of children's work, participation charts and records, photographs, etc. 3.7.e.
+Examples of effective, appropriate assessment include: observations of children interacting with others, collections of children's work, participation charts are records, photographs, etc. 3.7.e.
 Information elicited from parents about their child's experiences at home is included in the assessment process.
-Methods for gathering and documenting information received from families may include: child information surveys, daily communications or formal conferences, etc. 3.7.f.
+Methods for gathering and documenting information received from families may include; child information surveys, daily communications or formal conferences, etc. 3.7.f.
 Assessment information collected through observations, work samples, and parent input are used to inform program planning and implementation as well as determine goals for the group and individual children.
 3.7.g.
 When developing written lesson or activity plans, specific learning objectives are included and relate directly to information gained from child assessment activities.
 Strategies to fully involve all children with special needs, including gifted and talented, are included based on assessment of their individual educational needs.
 3.7.h.
-A formal procedure is used to share information with parents, at regular intervals, about their child's growth and development and performance in the program.
+A formal procedure is used to share information with parents, at regular intervals about their child's growth and development and performance in the program.
 Personnel offer information to families about activities that will support their child's specific learning goals and needs.
 3.7.i.
 Assessment strategies include developmental screening activities.
 In the event that systematic monitoring of a child's development indicates the possible need for further evaluation, families are referred to the appropriate health, education, or intervention agency.

-Indicators for All Early Education Programs Infant-Toddler Supplemental Indicators Kindergarten Supplemental Indicators 3.7.j.
+3.7.j.
 Screening activities are administered by appropriately trained professional.
 If standardized screening instruments are used, they should be valid and reliable in terms of the background characteristics of the child being tested and the test's intended purposes.
 3.7.k.
 Results of the screening are shared with the child's parents.
 Interpretation of the results is shared in non-technical language to ensure full understanding.
 Families are facilitated through the referral process as needed.